John Suckling (politician): Marriages

 Suckling married Martha Cranfield, daughter of Thomas Cranfield of London, and sister of Lionel Cranfield, 1st Earl of Middlesex.
 She died on 28 October 1613, aged 35.
 By her, he was the father of the poet Sir John Suckling.
 A monument of Sir John Suckling, his first wife, Martha, and family, can be seen in St Andrew's Church, Norwich.

-He then married Jane Hawkins, widow of Charles Hawkins and originally of the Suffolk family of Reve or Reeve.
-His widow took as her third husband Sir Edwin Rich, of Mulbarton, Norfolk and on the default of her stepson carried into that family the estate of Roos Hall near Beccles Suffolk which Suckling had acquired in 1600 as his residence.
+On 2 March 1616, Suckling married Jane Hawkins, widow of Charles Hawkins and originally of the Suffolk family of Reve or Reeve.
+Suckling's widow took as her third husband Sir Edwin Rich, of Mulbarton, Norfolk and on the default of her stepson carried into that family the estate of Roos Hall near Beccles Suffolk which Suckling had acquired in 1600 as his residence.
 On Suckling's death, Roos Hall had been inherited by Sir Alexander Temple (Suckling's brother-in-law) in lieu of repayment of a debt, but was later repurchased by the family.